reactive-python/reactpy/docs/source/creating-interfaces/index.rst

     .. grid:: 2

-        .. grid-item-card:: :octicon:`mortar-board` HTML with IDOM
+        .. grid-item-card:: :octicon:`code-square` HTML with IDOM
             :link: html-with-idom
             :link-type: doc

-            Construct HTML layouts with IDOM.
+            Construct HTML layouts from the basic units of user interface functionality.

         .. grid-item-card:: :octicon:`package` Your First Components
             :link: your-first-components
             :link-type: doc

-            Define and use components.
+            Define reusable building blocks that it easier to construct complex interfaces.

-        .. grid-item-card:: :octicon:`versions` Rendering Data
+        .. grid-item-card:: :octicon:`database` Rendering Data
             :link: rendering-data
             :link-type: doc

-            Render HTML elements and components from raw data
+            Use data to organize and render HTML elements and components.

 IDOM is a Python package for making user interfaces (UI).
 These interfaces are built from small elements of functionality like buttons text and images.
 IDOM allows you to